standard-for-public-code/standard-for-public-code/criteria/style.md

 * The [codebase](../glossary.md#codebase) MUST use a coding or writing style guide, either the codebase community's own or an existing one referred to in the codebase.
 * Contributions SHOULD pass automated tests on style.
-* The style guide SHOULD include expectations on inline comments and documentation for non-trivial sections.
+* The style guide SHOULD include expectations for inline comments and documentation for non-trivial sections.
-* Including expectations on [understandable English](understandable-english-first.md) in the style guide is OPTIONAL.
+* Including expectations for [understandable English](understandable-english-first.md) in the style guide is OPTIONAL.

 ## Why this is important